Build your own music critic

 - Run multiple experiments.

-First, create a project and name it, so you know what kind of project it is.
+First, click New project to create a project.
+Name it something like Song mood, so you know what kind of project it is.
 Naming is important.

 Please note that by working with this dataset, you accept the author’s license in the Dataset licenses section of the Knowledge center.